ArminJo/Arduino-BlueDisplay/README.md

 The debug content will then show up as **toast** on your Android device and is stored in the log.
 Change the **log level** in the app to see more or less information of the BlueDisplay communication.

-### Connecting TX
+### Connecting Arduino RX
-To enable programming of the Arduino while the HC-05 module is connected, use a diode (e.g. a BAT 42) to connect Arduino rx and HC-05 tx.
+To enable programming of the Arduino while the HC-05 module is connected, use a Schottky diode (e.g. a BAT 42) to connect **Arduino RX and HC-05 TX**.
 On Arduino MEGA 2560, TX1 is used, so no diode is needed.
 ```
                  |\ |